Squelched by Twitter, Trump seeks new online megaphone

 One Twitter wag joked about lights flickering on and off at the White House being Donald Trump signaling to his followers in Morse code after Twitter and Facebook squelched the president for inciting rebellion.

-Though deprived of his big online megaphones, Trump does have alternative options of much smaller reach, led by the far right-friendly Parler — even if Google removed it from its app store Friday and Apple threatened the same.
+Though deprived of his big online megaphones, Trump does have alternative options of much smaller reach.
+The far right-friendly Parler may be the leading candidate, though Google and Apple have both removed it from their app stores and Amazon decided to boot it off its web hosting service.
+That could knock it offline for a week, Parler’s CEO said.

 Trump may launch his own platform.
-But that won't happen overnight, and free speech experts anticipate growing pressure on all social media platforms to curb incendiary speech as Americans learn from Wednesday’s violent takeover of the U.S. Capitol by a Trump-incited mob.
+But that won't happen overnight, and free speech experts anticipate growing pressure on all social media platforms to curb incendiary speech as Americans take stock of Wednesday’s violent takeover of the U.S. Capitol by a Trump-incited mob.

 Twitter ended Trump’s nearly 12-year run on Friday.
 In shuttering his account it cited a tweet to his 89 million followers that he planned to skip President-elect Joe Biden’s Jan.
 20 inauguration that it said gave rioters license to converge on Washington once again.